 Resignation

-A member may resign from membership of the company by giving written notice to that effect at the registered office addressed to the secretary.
+A member may resign from membership of the company by giving written notice to that effect to the secretary by any means specified in rule 17.3.

 Unless the notice provides otherwise, the resignation of a member is deemed to take effect from the date such notice is given to the registered office.